aadityashestabit/Aaditya_Sharma_Trainee_Hestabit/Week_7/Day1/RAG_ARCHITECTURE.md

 # RAG Architecture — Day 1

-## Overview

-This document describes the ingestion and retrieval architecture built on Day 1 of the Enterprise Knowledge Intelligence System.
-The system enables question answering over internal documents (PDFs, DOCX, TXT) using Retrieval-Augmented Generation (RAG).

----

 ## What is RAG?

 RAG stands for Retrieval-Augmented Generation.
 Instead of asking an LLM to answer from memory (which causes hallucination), RAG first retrieves relevant passages from your own documents, then passes those passages to the LLM as context.
 The LLM only answers based on what was retrieved.